ABHModels/DAO/README.md

 # DAO: An Open-Source X-ray Reflection Model

-**DAO** is a comprehensive, open-source model for simulating X-ray reflection spectra from photoionized accretion disks.
+**DAO**  a comprehensive, open-source model for simulating X-ray reflection spectra from photoionized accretion disks.
-It solves the radiative transfer equation using the robust **Feautrier method** and incorporates atomic data from the powerful **XSTAR** database.
+It solves the radiative transfer equation using the robust Feautrier method and incorporates atomic data from the powerful XSTAR database.

 For a detailed description of the underlying physics and methodology, please refer to our accompanying paper.
 <!-- [citation link to be added] -->